Perfect Simple Roasted Cauliflower

 How to Cut Cauliflower into Florets

-You can follow the natural separations of the cauliflower head, and cut the vegetable into small little pieces.
+You can follow the natural separations of the cauliflower head and cut the vegetable into small little pieces.
 Then you shouldn’t waste the stems: cut them into 1-inch pieces as well and use them as you do the little flowers (florets).

 My favorite way to cut up cauliflower for roasting is to cut the cauliflower head into 1/2 to 3/4 inch slices and then use a knife or your hands to break those slices into 1-inch or so pieces.
 The flat surfaces allow for more caramelization.

-Also take a look at 7 Ways to Use Leftover Roasted Vegetables!
+Roasted cauliflower will stay good for up to a week in a sealed container in the fridge.
+Also, take a look at 7 Ways to Use Leftover Roasted Vegetables!

 Utensils grabbing Roasted Cauliflower from a baking dish.

-More Recipes With Cauliflower
+More Cauliflower Recipes

 Pin this now to find it later